 Some people think of their LinkedIn profile as a public version of their CV, but there’s much more to it.
 To create your profile you should approach your experience in a similar manner, but remember it’s not just a copy and paste job.
 Your LinkedIn profile is your chance to show a more complete picture of you, beyond your experience.

 - Use a current and professional but relaxed photo.
 Try to avoid over styling or using filters, as you want to present a natural and down to earth image.
 Some professionals use photos of themselves speaking at events to show they are active and well-regarded in their field – generally though simplicity is best for a first impression, so smile and face the front on a plain and unobtrusive background.
 You can show a bit more of your personality with the cover image, or use the space to display your business branding.
-Refer to some of the lawyer profiles on LinkedIn’s Profinder to gain an idea for freelance lawyer profiles.

-- List relevant experience only.
+- List relevant work experience only.
 It can be tempting to put in everything you’ve ever done, but just a like a CV you should focus on what is most relevant to your current direction.
 If you are currently on or have previously taken a career break state why and what you did as factually and assuredly as you would your other experience – there is no need to get tangled up in euphemisms or start over describing your ‘roles’ and ‘responsibilities’ during this time!

 LinkedIn isn’t like Twitter, where you can follow and be followed by anyone and everyone and cast your audience net widely and indiscriminately.
 LinkedIn provides the opportunity to craft a more useful, relevant and supportive online network of contacts, many of which you will have in-real-life contact with.